asphodelian/M448-Project/README.md

 - This holds all the turned-in documents for the project
 4. M448 Names
 - the pdf version of the presentation
-- the powerpoint version of the presentation
+- the PowerPoint version of the presentation
 5. ReadME
 - What you're reading now!
 ## Links